Milind Ekbote: Communal violence and arrest

 On 7 October 2001, Milind delivered an inciteful speech to a crowd near the Sorati Somnath Temple, after which the crowd demolished a Muslim cemetery and Idgah, and also set fire to Muslim shops and houses.

 On 2 January 2018, an FIR was registered against him and Sambhaji Bhide for orchestrating violence against Dalits at Bhima Koregaon.

-In February, the Supreme Court criticised the State government for its failure to apprehend Ekbote.
+In February, the Supreme Court criticised the State government of Maharashtra for its failure to apprehend Ekbote.
 Chief minister, Devendra Fadnavis said in the state assembly that the police had raided all hotels and lodges in Pune and Kolhapur in search of Ekbote, conducted combing operations, detained his followers and examined more than 100 call records but failed to locate him.

 On 14 March 2018, the District Rural Police of Pune arrested Milind.
-The Supreme Court cancelled his interim bail plea after he did not cooperate with the probe agencies, refusing to hand over his mobile phone and despite five summons for interrogation.
+The Supreme Court cancelled his interim bail plea after he did not cooperate with the probe agencies, refusing to hand over his mobile phone despite five summonses for interrogation.
 During this time, Yerwada jail officials facilitated a meeting between Milind and his relatives in violation of norms.

 On 19 April 2018, Milind received bail from the Pune District and Sessions Court.